 Master Floral Designer

-Master Floral Designers learn all the basics of floral design, including proper care and use of fresh flowers, dried flowers and numerous mechanics and accessories.
+The Master Floral Designer (MFD) program teaches all the basics of floral design, including proper care and use of fresh flowers, dried flowers and numerous mechanics and accessories.
 Discover and understand what makes a floral design beautiful!
-This statewide program is offered in two formats, face-to-face at the MSU Coastal Research and Extension Center, Biloxi, or a hybrid version with both video and face-to-face formats.
-Both of these formats are identical and maximize learning of design principles and elements, basic floral designs, care and handling information and much more.
-The MFD Program is open to beginners, including consumers, professional florists, and producers.
-Professional florists will find the program helpful in training new employees.
-All will find it both educational and enjoyable.
+This program is offered using energetic video and in-person components.
+We maximize your learning of design principles and elements, basic floral designs, and care and handling information.
+The MFD Program is created for beginners as well as those who what to learn more and improve their flower arranging.
 Register for classes.

 Never grow a flower for commercial sale until you are sure where it will sell!
 Mississippi is a verdant state, ripe for the production of cut ornamental foliage and flowers, and demand for them is high.
 MSU Extension floral programs highlight the features and benefits of Mississippi-grown flowers and greenery, offering programs that pull these products through the marketplace.
 For more information, contact Dr. Jim DelPrince (email@example.com).

 Floral enthusiasts can learn about the basics of floral design and create home holiday decorations in one of six upcoming Deck the Halls workshops.Jim DelPrince, horticulture specialist with the Mississippi State University Extension Service, will lead the class, introducing participants to basic floral design.
 Class members will also learn about the Extension Master Floral Designer Program, a certificate program that teaches the foundations of floral design in return for volunteer service in the community.